Exploration ยท 12 min read

 - A wooden spoon or hairbrush for very mild impact, if you want to go there.

-- Your phone for a curated playlist.
+- Your phone for a playlist.
+The single most underrated piece of gear.

 - A safe word agreed on before you start.